justshiris/txt/README.md

 # text generator

 <br> Create really large frigging .txt files with any s i z e.
-Pretty useless, ikr but its just for cuz why not
+Pretty useless, ikr but its just for fun cuz why not

 <br>Example
 ```